 The hand-me-down boxes kind of summed up Subbuteo - they were always a classic combination of mainstream accessories and teams along with some random accessories you'd never come across before and one or two completely obscure European and South American teams!

 If you did happen to still have the original box then it would most likely be the “Subbuteo Club Edition", the standard package featuring a red and white team and a blue and white team.
 If you were lucky then you might get a special edition box, for instance one of the World Cup editions.
-There were also some really unsual editions, such as a 5 aside version called Football Express where the box itself was used as the pitch, making it very portable!
+There were also some really unusual editions, such as a 5-aside version called Football Express where the box itself was used as the pitch, making it very portable!
 There was also an Indoor Soccer version with a white pitch.
 The hand-me-down might also contain other sports - Subbuteo crossed into several others, such as rugby, cricket and even angling!!

 One of the great things about Subbuteo was the amount of accessories you could get, but the joys of changing or extending your set didn't just end there, there was plenty of potential for customising things yourself too.